Serenbe is a place I’d heard a lot about, but no words could prepare me for the whimsy and wonder I found on my trip to the extraordinary community.

 To get the full picture, follow along on my 24 hours in Serenbe to see all it has to offer:

-3 p.m.
-Check-In to the Inn at Serenbe // Explore: Tourists from around the world come to stay at this quaint farmhouse — after all, it’s only 25 minutes south of the airport — which boasts 19 guest rooms, two pools and hot tubs, a croquet lawn, ropes course and infinite nature exploration.
-Here, you’ll find 900 acres of preserved forestland, wildflower meadows and 15 miles of trails (which can be explored on foot, by bike or horse) complete with two waterfalls and a large granite outcropping.
-Rooms start around $200 per night.
+Friday, 3 p.m.
+Check-in to the Inn at Serenbe // Explore: Tourists from around the world come to stay at this quaint farmhouse — after all, it’s only 25 minutes south of the airport — which boasts 27 guest rooms, a pool and hot tub, a labyrinth, yoga classes, horseback riding and infinite nature exploration.
+Here, you’ll find 1,000 acres of preserved forestland, wildflower meadows and 15 miles of trails (which can be explored on foot, by bike or horse) complete with two waterfalls and a large granite outcropping.

-Insider Tip: Request a golf cart to help you explore the area more quickly, and stop into the Blue Eyed Daisy Bakeshop for a coffee to sip while you see.
+Insider Tip: Request a golf cart to help you explore the area more quickly, and stop into the Blue Eyed Daisy Bakeshop for a coffee and sweet treat to sip while you see.

 6 p.m.
-Dinner at The Hil: The Hil is the perfect combo of fine dining and neighborhood restaurant.
-Be sure to start with a cocktail — you can’t go wrong with a classic Manhattan — and don’t miss chef Hilary White’s famed antipasti and French fries.
+Dinner at The Hill: The Hill is the perfect combo of fine dining and neighborhood restaurant.
+Be sure to start with a cocktail — you can’t go wrong with a classic Manhattan — and don’t miss the famed French fries.
 The menu changes seasonally, but we loved the fried endive and grilled lamb.

-10 a.m.
-Feed the Animals at Animal Village: After complimentary breakfast at the Farmhouse, stop in at Guest Services for a bag of feed and walk over to the adorable Animal Village, where you’ll find pigs, goats, donkeys, chickens, sheep and llamas (and plenty of baby animals to ooh and ahh over).
+Saturday, 10 a.m.
+Feed the Animals at Animal Village: After breakfast, stop in at Guest Services for a bag of feed and walk over to the adorable Animal Village, where you’ll find pigs, goats, donkeys, chickens, sheep and llamas (and plenty of baby animals to ooh and ahh over).

-1 p.m.
-Massage at The Spa at Serenbe: It wouldn’t be a weekend escape without a trip to the spa—this holistic, natural remedy retreat is one of my favorites in the state.
+Or, Get a massage at The Spa at Serenbe: It wouldn’t be a weekend escape without a trip to the spa.
+This holistic, natural remedy retreat is one of my favorites in the state.
 My massage with Diane was restorative and relaxing, her technique varied and customized just to your liking.

-3 p.m.
-Wine Tasting at The General Store: With no big box grocery store in Serenbe, this charming shop offers up all the essentials, from unique grocery products to artisanal food items, beer, wine and a grab-and-go station with soups and sandwiches.
-Don’t miss their frequent events—the wine tastings are dangerously delicious.
+Finally, shop The General Store: With no big-box grocery store in Serenbe, this charming shop offers up all the essentials, from unique grocery products to artisanal food items, beer, wine, and a grab-and-go station with soups and sandwiches.
+Pick up some unique treats to share with your friends and family back home.